Survival of the fittest

 "Survival of the fittest" is a phrase that originated from Darwinian evolutionary theory as a way of describing the mechanism of natural selection.
 The biological concept of fitness is defined as reproductive success.
-In Darwinian terms, the phrase is best understood as "Survival of the form that will leave the most copies of itself in successive generations."
+In Darwinian terms, the phrase is best understood as "survival of the form that in successive generations will leave most copies of itself."

 Herbert Spencer first used the phrase, after reading Charles Darwin's On the Origin of Species, in his Principles of Biology (1864), in which he drew parallels between his own economic theories and Darwin's biological ones: "This survival of the fittest, which I have here sought to express in mechanical terms, is that which Mr. Darwin has called 'natural selection', or the preservation of favoured races in the struggle for life."

 Darwin responded positively to Alfred Russel Wallace's suggestion of using Spencer's new phrase "survival of the fittest" as an alternative to "natural selection", and adopted the phrase in The Variation of Animals and Plants Under Domestication published in 1868.
 In On the Origin of Species, he introduced the phrase in the fifth edition published in 1869, intending it to mean "better designed for an immediate, local environment".

 History of the phrase

 By his own account, Herbert Spencer described a concept similar to "survival of the fittest" in his 1852 "A Theory of Population".
 He first used the phrase – after reading Charles Darwin's On the Origin of Species – in his Principles of Biology of 1864 in which he drew parallels between his economic theories and Darwin's biological, evolutionary ones, writing, "This survival of the fittest, which I have here sought to express in mechanical terms, is that which Mr. Darwin has called 'natural selection', or the preservation of favored races in the struggle for life."

-In July 1866 Alfred Russel Wallace wrote to Darwin about readers thinking that the phrase "natural selection" personified nature as "selecting", and said this misconception could be avoided "by adopting Spencer's term" Survival of the fittest.
+In July, 1866, Alfred Russel Wallace wrote to Darwin about readers thinking that the phrase "natural selection" personified nature as "selecting" and said this misconception could be avoided "by adopting Spencer's term" Survival of the fittest.
 Darwin promptly replied that Wallace's letter was "as clear as daylight.
 I fully agree with all that you say on the advantages of H. Spencer's excellent expression of 'the survival of the fittest'.
 This however had not occurred to me till reading your letter.
 It is, however, a great objection to this term that it cannot be used as a substantive governing a verb".
 Had he received the letter two months earlier, he would have worked the phrase into the fourth edition of the Origin which was then being printed, and he would use it in his next book on "Domestic Animals etc.".